yuchihatuntun/Skaldheim/笔记/📔 Notes/🍃 Spring semester 2025/News English Audio-Visual/Final Exam Corpus.md

 >
 > The context is **that my friend thinks vaping is a harmless, trendy activity that makes them look cool**, which means I need to **share information that might change their perspective while maintaining a supportive, non-judgmental tone**.

-> [!note] 任务与目标（Task & Target）
->
-> My specific goal in this situation is to **help my friend make a more informed decision about vaping by sharing one compelling fact and offering one practical suggestion**.
->
-> To achieve this effectively, I would focus on **having a genuine, caring conversation rather than lecturing** while ensuring that **I respect their autonomy while expressing my concern as a friend**.

 > [!note] 行动与应用（Action & Application）
 >